learn-co-curriculum/react-hooks-react-router-code-along/README.md

 - They render an `<a>` tag to the DOM.
-- When the `<a>` tag is clicked, they change the URL and tell React Router to re-render our routes, displaying the component that matches the new URL.
+- When the `<a>` tag is clicked, they change the URL and tell React Router to re-render the page, displaying the component that matches the new URL.
 - Instead of taking an `href` attribute like normal `<a>` tags, `Link` and `NavLink` take a `to` prop that points to the endpoint the link should take the user to.